IgnitionBoulder/2015week1/deliverables/README.md

 What are values?
 Values give a hexadecimal value to colors.
 Instead of red, there is #458393.
 It gives a value to colors.

 How do CSS styles for a particular element get inherited? ie. how does an element get its "default" styles?
+The default styles are inherited, ie passed down to a younger generation, from the parent element to the child element.

 What are two CSS attributes you can change to push an element around on the page?
+You can use text-align or through commands like center me.

 What are the three different ways to include CSS in your project or use CSS to style a particular element?
+You can use in line, external or embedded css.
 ---
 ### Section 3: Git and Github
 What is Git?